future-architect/vuls/README.md

     - hookURL : Incomming webhook's URL
     - channel : channel name.
     If you set #{servername} to channel, the report will be sent to #servername channel.
-    In the following example, the report will be sent to #server1 and #server2.
+    In the following example, the report will be sent to the #server1 and #server2.
     Be sure to create these channels before scanning.
       ```
       [slack]